koshort/koshort/docs/streamer.rst

 -------------------------

 Twitter is one of the best source to find a Korean spoken-language and short messages. (where idea of the name Koshort came from)
+If you don't already have a twitter API access, please refer `here <https://apps.twitter.com/>`

 ..code-block:: python